Projection image-to-image translation in hybrid X-ray/MR imaging: Discussion

-The proposed approach was successful in generating X-ray projections with a contrast similar to the one seen in true fluoroscopic X-ray images.
-Results of the proposed projection image-to-image translation pipeline are shown in Fig.~\ref{fig:projection_results}.
-In Fig.~\ref{fig:generated_resnet} to \ref{fig:generated_wEdges} the influence of the modified network architecture, as well as the weighted loss w.r.t. to the edge map are presented.
-Improvements can be observed in the overall increased contrast of high-frequency details.
-Using the originally proposed architecture \mbox{\cite{Johnson2016,Wanga}}, which gathers the residual blocks at the lowest resolution level, results in overall blurrier results and missing bone structures as seen in Fig.~\ref{fig:generated_resnet}.
+The improvement in our method compared to the baseline method is demonstrated by a decreased MSE, increased SSIM, and PSNR in Tab. \ref{tab:eval_networks}.
+When examining Fig. \ref{fig:7_resnet} to \ref{fig:7_label}, improvements can be observed in the overall increased contrast of high-frequency details.
+Using the originally proposed architecture \mbox{\cite{Johnson2016,Wanga}}, which gathers the residual blocks at the lowest resolution level, results in overall blurrier results and missing bone structures as seen in Fig.~\ref{fig:7_resnet}.
 In contrast, the projections generated with the edge-weighted loss resemble the label images more closely.
-This can especially be observed at the base of the head which is marked in the respective figures.
-The projections created without the weighting also produce many high-frequency details in this region, however, these are less specific in comparison.
-Naturally, details that are not visible in the MRI projections can also not be transferred to the generated images.
+This can especially be observed at the base of the head.
+The projections created without the weighting also produce many high-frequency details in this region, however, these are less specific in comparison with the edge-weighted results.
+This results in decreased MSE and increased SSIM and PSNR of the projections synthesized using our approach.
+In addition, unnatural holes in the brain are generated by the baseline architecture.
+A possible explanation for the fluctuations in the error measure shown in Fig. \ref{fig:angular_mse} and \ref{fig:angular_ssim} is that in our trajectory in the angles around 45 and 135 degrees the projection rays are cast from the side through the brain while around 90 and 180 degrees the angle of incidence is from the front or back side of the skull.
+In the first case this results in projections that exhibit large homogeneous areas which are easier to synthesize.
+In the second case, however, the high-frequency edges from the eyes, jawbone, etc. are the dominant structures in the image.
+A limiting factor of this study is the low number of patient datasets available.
+However, the amount of variation introduced by forward projecting the volumes is large.
+Varying projective geometries account for distinctively different structural appearance of the resulting projections.
+What is of course not covered by these transformations are unique characteristics of individual patients or different pathologies.
+To investigate the possible translation outcome of these properties larger datasets are required in the future.
+Also details that are not visible in the MRI projections can not be transferred to the generated images.
 An example would be interventional devices that are X-ray but not MR sensitive.
 Regarding subsequent post-processing applications, the question arises how this missing information in the generated projection images should be dealt with, which is subject to future work.